johnvandeweghe/LunixREST/README.md

 ## HTTPServer
 The basis of an implementation of LunixREST is the class HTTPServer.
 This class takes in a PSR-7 ServerRequestInterface and returns a ResponseInterface that can be dumped to the SAPI.

-Here is an example that uses Guzzle's PSR-7 implementation.
+Here is an example that uses Guzzle's PSR-7 implementation (which if you're using LunixREST-Basics is already included).
 ```php
 $httpServer = new \LunixREST\Server\HTTPServer($server, $requestFactory, $logger);